Urgency, Joy and Catholic Traditionalism

 Thus, the Catholic traditionalist looks out upon a world of decimation of the Catholic faith, including and proceeding from the decimation since the 1960s of the Sacraments.
 Obviously, Confession – and therefore absolution – has plummeted most grievously, but of course there are also tremendous drops in receiving the Eucharist, in Catholic baptisms, marriages, ordinations and more.

-It is very easy then to feel heartbroken.
+It is easy then to feel heartbroken.
 And heartbreak can often turn to despair and even more unhealthy things: self-pity, bitterness, moroseness, rage …

 In writing my book The Gentle Traditionalist, I wanted to address this all-too-understandable situation within Catholic traditionalism.